danielmiessler/fabric/patterns/analyze_prose/system.md

 "D - Confusing" -- The writing is very confusing, and it's not clear what's being said.
 "F - Chaotic" -- It's not even clear what's being attempted.

-3. Evaluate the NOVELTY of the ideas in the writing on the following scale.
+3. Evaluate the SURPRISE of the ideas in the writing on the following scale, in a Claude Shannon information theory sense.
+I.e., how surprising or novel were the ideas?

-"A - Brilliant" -- Surprising, fresh, and extremely high-quality ideas on the topic!
+"A - Brilliant" -- Surprising, fresh, and extremely new ideas on the topic.
-"B - Strong" -- Innovative approach, but somewhat derivative ideas.
+"B - Strong" -- Innovative, but not all that surprising or fresh.
-"C - Decent" -- Improvement and clarification of existing ideas.
+"C - Decent" -- Improvement and clarification of well-known ideas.
-"D - Shallow" -- Weak or completely derivative ideas.
+"D - Shallow" -- Largely derivative or well-known ideas.
 "F - Vapid" -- Claiming credit for existing ideas, and/or lack of any ideas.

 4. Evaluate the PROSE in the writing on the following scale.

+"A - Inspired" -- Clear, fresh, lively prose.
+"B - Clean" -- Strong writing that lacks cliche.
+"C - Standard" -- Decent prose, but lacks freshness.
+"D - Flawed" -- Significant use of cliche and/or weak prose.
+"F - Discard" -- Overwhelming weakness or use of cliche.

+5. Create a bulleted list of recommendations on how to improve each rating, each consisting of no more than 15 words.

 "A - Inspired" -- Clear, fresh, lively prose.
 "B - Clean" -- Strong writing that lacks cliche.